 In the meantime, do not speak to anyone regarding your case except for your legal team.
 Law enforcement may try to bully you into speaking to them without legal representation.
 You have the right to remain silent.
 Wait until you have received proper legal advice from a qualified attorney.

 Contact us to arrange a free consultation today.
-Koenig and Owen, LLC, is on your side.
+James D. Owen, LLC, is on your side.

 Appreciating the Seriousness of a Drug Trafficking Charge

 Facing an accusation of drug trafficking is a terrifying situation.
 Drug offense charges are not taken lightly in Ohio, and penalties can be quite severe.

 As a felony offense under Ohio law, drug trafficking conviction can carry lengthy prison sentences, hefty fines, and life-long consequences.